 * * *

 So let’s get started, shall we?
 Today your task is pretty simple.
 First, you have to COMMIT!
 You can’t approach this half-heartedly or you will fail.
 If you are married you will also need to get your spouse on board–you will need each other!
 Once you’ve signed it, snap a picture and tweet it with the hashtag #31DaysLWSZ or upload it to the 31 Days of Living Well & Spending Zero thread in the LWSL Everyday Community Forum.
+This members-only forum is a great place to get your questions answered and find money-saving tips and frugal living ideas from other LWSL readers, and there is a special category just for those participating in the spending zero challenge!

 Next, you will also have to set some ground rules for your challenge.
 Our ground rules last month were very basic: no spending on anything that wasn’t absolutely essential.